 By 1940, the airport underwent a major facelift, as runways were paved and the airport was expanded through the acquisition of neighboring properties bringing the airport’s total area to 370 acres.
 During World War II, the airport was used as a training operations facility of the Army Air Corps.
 The Mayo Foundation turned over the ownership of the airport to the city of Rochester although its management Rochester Airport Company remained to be with the Rochester Airport Company.
 From 1940 through 1960, other minor carriers such as North Central Airlines, Ozark Airlines, and Braniff Airways besides Northwest used the services and facilities of the airport.

-In 1995, new facilities were added as US Custom post came in, thus the former municipal airport was elevated to the status of an international airport which is now known as the Rochester International Airport.
+In 1995, new facilities were added as US Custom post came in, thus the former municipal airport was elevated to the status of an international airport which is now known as the Rochester International Airport and a milestone in the airport history.